-Total Credits: 4 including 4 Taxes
+Total Credits: 4 including 4 Taxes - Technical

 Practitioners are increasingly reporting a surge in IRS audit activity enforcing the passive activity loss rules.
 The pendulum of passive loss cases in the Tax Court, after decades, is swinging more favorably for the taxpayer.
 How to make sense of it all?
 This course enables the participant to compentently approach passive activity loss terrain to prevent trouble and create intended results.

 **This course is approved by the IRS.
 The submission of a completed request form, found under the materials tab, is required for credit.
 Please send completed form to firstname.lastname@example.org.